 Instructions

 - Remove the corned beef from the packaging and set aside the spice packet.
-Give the brisket a good rinse under cool water, place it into a 6-quart slow cooker insert fat side up and sprinkle with pickling spices.
+Give the brisket a good rinse under cool water, place it into a 6-quart slow cooker insert fat side up, and sprinkle the pickling spices over the top.
 Pour in enough low sodium beef broth to come to the top of the brisket.
-Scatter potatoes and carrots around the edges of the brisket.
-Sprinkle minced garlic over the potatoes and carrots.
+Scatter the potatoes and carrots around the edges of the brisket.
+Sprinkle the minced garlic over the potatoes and carrots.

 - Cover the slow cooker and cook on LOW for 8 to 9 hours or HIGH for 5 to 6 hours, until both the corned beef and vegetables are fork tender.

-- Pour cooking liquid from slow cooker insert into a large pot or Dutch oven and place over high heat.
-Add wedges of cabbage and bring to a boil.
-Reduce to medium, cover, and cook for 5 to 10 minutes, just until cabbage is softened and slightly tender.
-Remove cabbage with a slotted spoon and transfer to serving platter with other veggies.
-Dot veggies and cabbage with butter and season with salt and pepper, to taste.
+- Pour the cooking liquid from the slow cooker insert into a large pot or Dutch oven and place over HIGH heat.
+Add the cabbage wedges and bring the liquid to a boil.
+Reduce the heat to MEDIUM, cover, and cook for 5 to 10 minutes, just until the cabbage is softened and slightly tender.
+Remove the cabbage with a slotted spoon and transfer it to a serving platter with the carrots and potatoes.
+Dot the veggies and cabbage with butter and season with salt and pepper, to taste.

-- Slice corned beef across the grain and serve with veggies and cabbage (and beer!).
+- Slice the corned beef across the grain and serve with veggies and cabbage (and beer!).

 Nutrition